An infectious, drug-resistant fungus that kills about half of the people it infects is spreading around the globe, including the United States.

-The Centers for Disease Control and Prevention (CDC) reports that 13 cases of the serious and sometimes deadly fungal infection Candida auris have been discovered.
-The infection, which has been found in other parts of the world, is often spread in healthcare settings.
+The Centers for Disease Control and Prevention (CDC) reports that there are more than 587 cases confirmed in the U.S. of the serious and sometimes deadly fungal infection Candida auris.
+The infection is often spread in health care settings.

 Understanding this new threat

 The CDC is concerned about C. auris because it's often resistant to the antifungal drugs commonly used to treat other Candida infections.
 It's also difficult to identify and diagnose with standard testing methods, leading to inappropriate, ineffective treatment.

 The fungus can also spread rapidly in health care settings.
 Most Candida do not spread from person to person, but C. auris does.
 The CDC says what is "different and particularly scary" about C. auris is that it can last on skin and surfaces like chairs and bedrails for a long time, which allows it to spread from person to person in health care settings.

 Although anyone can be susceptible to an infection, risk factors include patients with diabetes or who've had recent surgery or central venous catheter placement or those using broad-spectrum antibiotics and antifungals.
 It targets people with weakened immune systems such as the elderly and infants.

 Nearly half of the patients who contract C. auris die within 90 days, according to the CDC.

 The CDC is recommending that doctors use special cleaning and disinfecting protocols to protect against C. auris.
 The agency is also working with labs to make sure they're using the correct tests to diagnose the fungus.